CollinHeist/TitleCardMaker/docs/getting_started/first_sync/index.md

 For most users, I recommend Syncing from [Sonarr](./sonarr.md).
 However, if you are not using Sonarr, then your primary Media Server is the next-best option.
+You can use the sidebar to navigate to the instructions which suit you.